ricklancee/string-to-html/readme.md

 A very simple browser script to parse html strings into document fragments.

+### When & why?
+For when you want to use vanilla js and parse html strings into a domframents.
+Why a domfragment instead of innerHTML ? because you can do operations on the fragment before inserting in into the document.

 ### Usage
 Note: If required you need to transpile `string-to-html.js` into ES5 and use a module loader.